robnagler/robnagler.github.io/_posts/2025-09-13-Fever-in-Heartland.md

 I finished this book at 4 a.m.
 That's the endorsement.
 Read this book if you think we live in a divisive and violent time.
-The KKK knew how to so real division.
+The KKK knew how to sow real division.
 In the 1920's, the KKK saw huge growth by dividing people and constant violence.

 At times the book reads like a historical novel.
 That's why I couldn't